tayles/tayles/README.md

 ### Hi there 👋

+I'm David Taylor, a seasoned Engineering Director from the UK 🇬🇧 currently living in beautiful Toronto, Canada 🇨🇦

+My passion is for bringing data rich applications to life.
+I love the speed and power of web technologies such as React and Angular, good API design, cloud scaling and automation.

 <!--
 **tayles/tayles** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.